ramorel/ramorel.github.io/_pages/cv.md

 Multiple Meanings of Scale: Implications for Researchers and Practitioners.
 Revise and resubmit at *Educational Researcher*.

-### Manuscripts in preparation

-Coburn, C. E., **Morel, R.** & Buchanan, R. (In preparation).
-The social structure of policy implementation: Mathematics and science professional development in the wake of Common Core.

 ### Working papers

 Coburn, C. E., **Morel, R.** & Buchanan, R. (In preparation).
 The social structure of policy implementa- tion: Mathematics and science professional development in the wake of Common Core.

 **Morel, R.** (In preparation).
 Racialized accountability threat: Demographic changes and participation in test boycotts.

 **Morel, R.** (In preparation).
-Strange frame fellows: Discursive tactics of the anti-accountability move ment.
+Strange frame fellows: The evolution of discursive framing in the opt-out movement.

 ### Books